EOSIO/eosio.cdt/docs/06_how-to-guides/10_compile/03_compiling-contracts-with-cmake.md

 ## Overview

-This how-to guide provides instructions on how to compile a smart contract with CMake.
+This guide provides instructions on how to compile a smart contract with CMake.

 ## Before you begin